 Dear TAS community,

 During these extraordinary times, I’m honored and humbled to lead a community of exceptional faculty and staff who care deeply for the South LA community and always go above and beyond the call of duty.
 They are both the heart and backbone of The Accelerated Schools.

 Since our founding, The Accelerated Schools have embraced a commitment to academic excellence and a guiding belief that all students can excel in a school environment that sets high expectations coupled with high support.
 We promise to “accelerate” learning beyond a typical trajectory and instill from an early age the important academic and character strengths that will help students succeed in college, career, and life.

 Above all, we believe that as educators, we each have the power to make a positive impact on the lives of our students, families, and our community at large.
-It is up to us to use this influence to remove barriers, encourage students to aim high, and cultivate habits of success that will prepare them to pursue their passion in the global 21st century economy.
+It is up to us to use this influence to remove barriers, encourage students to aim high, and cultivate habits that will prepare them to pursue their passion and purpose in the global 21st century economy.
 Now more than ever, as we face unpredictable changes in our global community, we must ensure our students have all the tools they need to succeed.